cdkulkarni58/prework-study-guide/README.md

 h.
 Now you are ready to go  Use available files provided in the prework study guide
 i.
 Switch to newly created Github repository and crate new issues
-    The issues created here are HTML JavaScript  GIt README and Deployment  These are the various stages of development of the code wherein the code is updated in the chronological order as above by creating branches for individual step first in assets folder new files with extension js and css were created in which javascript is added which runs the code file wheras .css extension would provide the frame borders for various texts provided
+    The issues created here are HTML JavaScript  GIt README and Deployment  These are the various stages of development of the code wherein the code is updated in the chronological order as above by creating branches for individual step
+    Step 1 : Add to  Html code in the main section for various elements and create a branch called feature/add-html first in assets folder new files with extension js and css were created in which javascript is added which runs the code file wheras .css extension would provide the frame borders for various texts provided